Jagjeet/python-api-challenge/README.md

 ## Usage

 * Clone the respository
 * Rename `api_keys.py.sample` to `api_keys.py`.
-Add your own API keys.
+Add your own API keys following instructions on the sites above.
 * Open and run the `WeatherPy.ipynb` and `VacationPy.ipynb` respectively from Jupyter Notebook or Jupyter Labs.
-Note running `VacationPy.ipynb` without running `WeatherPy` first will map existing data from an existing `city_weather.csv`.
-For more current data, overwrite the `city_weather.csv` using the first cells in the `WeatherPy.ipynb` notebook.
+  * Note running `VacationPy.ipynb` without running `WeatherPy` first will map existing data from an existing `output_data/cities.csv`.
+For more current data, overwrite the `output_data/cities.csv` using the first cells in the `WeatherPy.ipynb` notebook.
+  * A secondary set of data can be found in `output_data/cities2.csv`.
+  * Saved images of the `WeatherPy.ipynb` plots can be found in the `images` directory

 ## Known Issues